Commercial Real Estate in Bucks County PA — What This Market Actually Looks Like

 Rates as of Q1 2026.
 Actual pricing depends on specific property condition, location within corridor, lease term, and tenant credit.
 Contact for current market comparable data on any specific property type.

 Bucks County has an active market for restaurant and food-service commercial spaces — both for lease and sale.
-The $1.1M restaurant/bar for sale in Ottsville (Route 611) is a representative example of a category where most buyers significantly undervalue the existing infrastructure.
-A fully permitted kitchen with hood system, grease trap, walk-in cooler, and appropriate plumbing/electrical can represent $150,000–$400,000 in infrastructure cost that a buyer inherits when they acquire or lease a built-out restaurant space.
-If you're in the food-service business looking for a location in Bucks County, I evaluate existing restaurant build-outs as infrastructure acquisitions first, lease economics second.
+A fully permitted kitchen with hood system, grease trap, walk-in cooler, and appropriate plumbing and electrical can represent $150,000 to $400,000 in infrastructure cost that a buyer inherits when they acquire or lease a built-out restaurant space.
+If you're in the food-service business looking for a location in Bucks County, evaluate existing restaurant build-outs as infrastructure acquisitions first, lease economics second.

 Buying Commercial Property in Bucks County PA